Ever wonder how to rename a church? This post is a detailed look at Kinetic Church’s rename strategy and creative process.

-Finally, the eldership will convene by June 6, 2013 to narrow the list to 30 candidates based on the criteria listed above.
+Finally, the eldership will convene to narrow the list to 30 candidates based on the criteria listed above.

 The Final 5 List will consist of 3 names chosen by the church body and 2 names chosen by the eldership.

-On Sunday, June 9, 2013, the Top 30 List will be compiled and printed in list format.
+On promoted Sunday morning, the Top 30 List will be compiled and printed in list format.
 Every person in attendance on that Sunday morning will be given an opportunity to chose their favorite 3 names from the list of 30.
 No absentee ballots will be given.
 Once the results are compiled, the church’s top 3 choices will be added to the list of 5 finalists.

 Once we have narrowed our list to 5 names, we will complete 2 additional independent surveys:

 A survey of our Final 5 List will be conducted at a local point of interest matching our target demographic. (a box store, super market, etc) All 5 names will be printed in random order on small sheets of paper in a traditional serif font.
 A random sampling of at least 200 area residents will be taken.
 Each resident surveyed will be asked the following question,

 “If you were to see these 5 church names online, which name would you click on first?”

 On chosen Sunday, the attendees of Kinetic Church will be given a copy of the Final 5 List and asked to identify their favorite 2 names.
 No absentee ballots will be permitted.
 Results will be recorded and compiled.